(All fields required)

 Board Certification: Neurology with Special Qualification in Child Neurology, American Board of Psychiatry and Neurology, 2007.

-Brenda Wong, MD, MBBS Professor of Clinical Pediatrics and Neurology, Director of Comprehensive Neuromuscular Center
+Brenda Wong, MD, MBBS Director, Comprehensive Neuromuscular Center/MDA Clinic

-Dr. Wong also received training in Pediatric Neuromuscular Disorders at Hammersmith Hospital, London with Dr. Victor Dubowitz and Dr. Francesco Muntoni.
-Dr. Wong's training in EMGs was accomplished with Dr. John Quinlan at Department of Neurology, University of Cincinnati.
+Dr. Wong also received training in pediatric neuromuscular disorders at Hammersmith Hospital, London with Dr. Victor Dubowitz and Dr. Francesco Muntoni.
+Dr. Wong's training in EMGs was accomplished with Dr. John Quinlan in the Department of Neurology at University of Cincinnati.

 MD: University of Singapore, 1980.